 STEP 6: Post-Employment Session

-After approval for employment by the Board of Education, new employees will be scheduled to complete all remaining employment forms and be fingerprinted for a criminal background check.
+After approval for employment by the Board of Education, new employees will be scheduled to complete all remaining onboarding employment forms and be fingerprinted for a criminal background check.
 Certain criminal convictions may disqualify an applicant for employment when the criminal conviction is reported by the Federal Bureau of Investigation and/or the Georgia Crime Information Center.

 Employees new to Lowndes County Schools will be required to attend a new employee orientation as scheduled by the district.